CalebBunch/CalebBunch/README.md

 - Hi, I’m @CalebBunch
 - I am a Computer Science and Math double major at the Georgia Institute of Technology.
-- I love programming and mathematics.
+- I love building software.

 <!---